Pioreactor/docs.pioreactor/experiments/02-Secondary level education/salt-stress-on-yeast.md

 <AssemblyInstructionBlock title="Step 2: Inoculate your vials" images={["user-guide/calibrate.png","user-guide/calibrate_stirring.png"]}>

 6. Dilute a small amount of yeast in 15mL of YPD stock media.
-7. Sterily add 3-4 drops of this solution to your vials.
+7. Sterily add 3-4 drops of this yeast solution to your vials.
 8. Wipe the vials and place them in the Pioreactor.

 </AssemblyInstructionBlock>